YOUR GUIDE TO EXCLUSIVELY PUMPING – EVERYTHING YOU NEED TO CONSIDER

 If you have a milk supply that is within normal limits, you can usually switch to a good electric personal pump.
 If you struggle to produce enough you should stick with a rental pump.

-The Spectra is a very good pump.
-It gets rave reviews from moms.
+The Spectra Pumps are very good breast pumps.
+They gets rave reviews from moms.

 I am frequently asked what is the difference is between the hospital grade pumps and personal pumps.
 Personal pumps may have suction levels that are lower, and the frequency of suction can be slower, compared to hospital/rental pumps.